meshawi/Pharmacy-Management-System/README.md

 - **W3Schools**: For general HTML, CSS, JavaScript, and SQL reference.
 - **Stack Overflow**: For troubleshooting and solving errors.
-- **ChatGPT**: For assistance with complex parts and to enhance the Bootstrap design.
+- **ChatGPT**: For assistance with complex parts and to enhance the Bootstrap design, inserting dummy data and other things...
 - **CS50 Lectures**: For foundational knowledge and guidance on using Flask and other technologies.

+## Future Improvements

+The development of this project doesn't stop with its current state.
+For future enhancements:

+- **Payment Integration**: I plan to integrate a payment gateway to facilitate secure online transactions, enhancing the functionality and user experience of the system.
+- **Frontend Redesign**: To modernize the design and improve user interaction, I aim to redesign the frontend using React.
+This change will bring a fresh and more engaging interface to the system.
+- **Project Structure**: Currently, the system's backend is organized in a large, monolithic file.
+Going forward, I will work on modularizing the codebase to improve maintainability and scalability.

 ## How to Use the Project